DevMountain/Hosting-Digital-Ocean/db-on-digital-ocean.md

 ***

 ## Change your user password:
 Do the following to change your droplet user's password.
+Note this is the password for a user on the droplet, not the password to log in to the droplet using ```ssh```.
+To change that password, see the [**Additional SSH login options**](https://github.com/Alan-Miller/digital-ocean#connect-to-server) section in the [README](https://github.com/Alan-Miller/digital-ocean/blob/master/README.md).
 - Log into your droplet with ```ssh```.
 - Run ```psql``` to start a Postgres session.
 - Run ```\password```.
 You will be prompted to enter the new password twice.